Top Weddings Venues in Orlando

 We wanted to put together a list of the Top Wedding Venues in Orlando in order to give engaged couples a quick guide to each one.
-Picking one of the many wedding venues in Orlando is rough.
+After all, picking one of the many wedding venues in Orlando is rough.

 When Marta and I decided to set up this list, in alphabetical order, we wanted to showcase wedding venues that we believe are some of the best for your wedding photographs.
 Each location has several photo backdrops all within a few minutes of walking around.
 More importantly, we've been there before and have photographed weddings at each one of these Orlando wedding venues.
 We know first-hand why these are great locations.
 So let's get into it.

 The Acre Orlando is one of the most unique and whimsical wedding venues in the Winter Park area.
 Every corner on the property has a unique story or character to it.
 The beauty of it is that one side looks like a completely different property depending on which angle you look at it from.

 The ever-changing wedding venue is definitely something to look into.

 Alfond Inn is part museum, part inn, part wedding venue.
 It's an integral part of Winter Park and Rollins College.
 When you walk in, all you feel is luxury and excellence.
 The entire property is full of wedding portrait opportunities.
 Marta and I love the greenery that's around the property as well as the architecture.
 It feels like Old Florida and has a rich history.